-Transitional Living Center (TLC) is dedicated to helping homeless women with children create stability in their lives.
-TLC is a transitional housing program in which participating families may live for up to twenty-four months.
-We have one, two and three bedroom apartments.
-In 2018, 35 families with 79 children were served at TLC.
+TLC provides transitional housing with support services for women and children experiencing homelessness in 15 apartments and one permanent housing unit.
+This program includes on-site counseling, support groups and parenting education classes.
+TLC is dedicated to helping homeless women with children create stability in their lives where participating families may live for up to twenty-four months in one, two and three bedroom apartments.
+In 2018, 35 families with 79 children lived at TLC.

 Women eligible for housing are homeless and have children with them or be reuniting with them soon.
 To be referred to the program, a woman must complete an assessment through the Homeless Family Coordinated Assessment (HFCA).
 To complete the assessment, please call Catholic Charities at (509)325-5005.